umutaydemir7/SDSP_group38/README.md

 ##  Data Analysis

-The names of the features in the dataset are not specified.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The names of the features in the dataset are not specified.
 That's why in this section, we have specifically examined what is obvious.
 While examining these properties, we drew a bar plot or pie plot using the matplotlib library.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Later, we applied exploratory data analysis in this section.
 In this context, we tried to